 Years 8 and 9

-Students follow a fast-track one-year course devised to introduce them to studying a second language, to see links between languages and build on their strategies previously learned in Year 7 and Year 8 Spanish.
+Students follow a fast-track course devised to introduce them to studying a second language, to see links between languages and build on their strategies previously learned in Spanish.
 Initially students learn the basics and then move quickly on to developing their grammatical knowledge and learning about the culture of France and French speaking countries.
 Listening, reading, writing, translation and speaking are all assessed throughout the year.
-The aim of the year is to give able linguists the opportunity to enhance their cultural knowledge and develop their confidence to communicate in another language.
+The aim of the year is to give students the opportunity to enhance their cultural knowledge and develop their confidence to communicate in another language.

 Years 10 and 11